kubevela/kubevela.github.io/versioned_docs/version-v1.3/end-user/quick-start-cli.md

 ## Next Step

+* Read from [the introduction](../) to learn more about the project.
-* Learn how to do [Multi-Cluster App Delivery](../case-studies/multi-cluster), Components and traits are just the beginning of your vela sail, there're more powerful features around Policy and Workflow.
+* Learn how to do [Multi-Cluster Application Delivery](../case-studies/multi-cluster).
+Components and traits are just the beginning of your vela sail, there're more powerful features around Policy and Workflow.
 * Refer to [VelaUX](../quick-start) for UI Console experience.